| Basic

 card) is until the end of the hand.
 In a

 sense, the dealer's hand remains a mystery.
+After

 receiving two cards, the player must decide whether